-Doctor's Notes on Oral Herpes (HSV-1) (Herpes of the Mouth)
+Doctor's Notes on Oral Herpes (Herpes Simplex)

 The characteristic appearance of oral herpes is a cluster of painful blisters on a base of red skin.
 These blisters appear to be filled with a clear fluid.
 When they dry up, there is a crust or scab that lasts for days to weeks.
 Associated symptoms can include a tingling or a burning sensation in the area that occurs before the actual outbreak.
 Itching can be another associated symptom.

 There is no cure for oral herpes because the virus remains dormant in the body for life.
 However, drugs are available that may reduce the severity of attacks.
 The treatment for oral herpes can involve the following:

 - Topical antiviral medications in cream form (a prescription is required)

 - Oral antiviral medications, especially if given when symptoms first appear before the rash develops

 - Application of cool compresses to control pain

 - Frequent hand washing and sanitizing to prevent spread of the infection to other parts of the body

 Cold SoresCold sores are caused by a viral infection that attacks the skin and nervous system.
 Cold sores are small, painful, fluid-filled blisters on the mouth or nose.
 These sores come back again and again.
 Symptoms associated with cold sore recurrence include fever, colds, the flu, stress, ultraviolet (UV) radiation exposure, immune system changes, hormonal changes like menstruation, and skin trauma.